petersn/web-sploosh-kaboom/README.md

 for an arbitrarily large number of RNG states proceeding from the moment the console is turned on.
 We can then generate a reverse mapping of

-`board ship placement` -> `Possible RNG States`
+`board layout` -> `Possible RNG States`

 for every board that can occur.
 If we create a map of a sufficiently large amount of RNG steps, we can cover all possible RNG states for when Sploosh Kaboom is reached in a run.
-If the runner then completes a single game of sploosh, we index into the reverse map with the board of that attempt.
+If the runner then completes a single game, we index into the reverse map with the board of that attempt.

 `reverse_map[board1] -> rng_state_set`